"What kind of ribbons work with the ribbon printer?" ... "Do I have to use your ribbons?" ... "Can it print on Grosgrain?"

 Wired Ribbon - You can run this through your machine but use caution.
 If there is an uncovered or broken wire and it pokes through, it can scratch the printhead.
 We've printed a lot of wired ribbon without a problem but cannot warranty against damage from its use.

 If you are unsure about a material you would like to use with a ribbon printer, feel free to send it over to us to test.
-We will print on your material and send it back for your review.
+We'll print on your material and send it back for your review.
 Print quality is such a subjective thing.
 It's much better to judge for yourself if it meets your requirements.
 Send us about four feet of ribbon and include a business card and note on what you'd like to test, i.e. color of print.
 Send to The Ribbon Print Company, 508 Central Ave., Suite 208, Highland Park, IL 60035.